SamMed05/sm_blog/_posts/2022-12-29-thoughts-about-ai.md

 If you have been following this topic lately and you use Twitter/read news, I'm sure you have found some artists’ complaints about these new bots.

-In the last few weeks, many creators have protested against AI-art generation tools, considering them unethical as they’re frequently trained using datasets that contain artwork scraped from the internet without the creator’s consent.
+Over the last few weeks, many creators have protested against AI-art generation tools, considering them unethical as they’re frequently trained using datasets that contain artwork scraped from the internet without the creator’s consent.

 ![No to AI images posted on ArtStation](/sm_blog/assets/images/thoughts-about-ai-images/no-ai-artstation.jpg)
 <span class="caption">Members of the ArtStation online community began publicly denouncing AI-generated art by including "No AI Art" images in their portfolios.
 The protest images (above some creative examples) dominated ArtStation's trending page for days.
 From <a href="https://twitter.com/joysilvart/status/1603138150028775424" target="_blank">Twitter</a>.</span>

 Sometimes the act of copying other artists’ artwork by AI generators is more obvious, e.g., when you type in the text prompt “in the style of [artist name]” you’ll get very similar results to the artistic style of the creator in question.
 In other circumstances, you can see traces of a watermark or signature in the corner of an AI-generated image, indicating that a kind of “stealing” process is happening behind the scenes, in the model black box.

 In this context, though, differentiating what is copyright violation from what is simply taking inspiration is very hard, as there is no law for this yet (kind of like the "Monkey Selfie" copyright case[^3]).
-Actually, AI changes the nature of the whole content on the Internet (who decides if something published online is "scrapable" or not, and how?) and nothing in the international laws has updated to respond to that.
+AI changes the nature of the whole content on the Internet (who decides if something published online is "scrapable" or not, and how?) and nothing in the international laws has updated to respond to that.

 Also, when an image is generated by an AI bot, who owns the copyright to that new image (which, by the way, was very likely created using copyrighted material)?
-The ownership of the image is and remains unclear: is it the creator of the software?
+The ownership of the image is and remains unclear: is it of the creator of the software?
 The curator of the training data?
 Or the user who inserted the prompt?

+But isn't art inherently human anyway?
+How could you possibly possess something you didn't created directly <span class="tooltip">`*`<span class="tooltiptext">not to confuse with generative art, which requires the artist to write the code to make the computer create an artwork, and therefore an human input is still required</span></span>?

 I’m not a lawyer nor an artist, but it’s important to critically and ethically ponder this situation.
-I’ll link to some example-thoughts from both sides of the debate.
+I’ll link to some food for thought from both sides of the debate.

-##### Against AI
+##### Against AI (or pro "human" art)

-Senior concept artist at Blizzard Entertainment Andrew Menjivar (ArtStation pretests):
+Senior concept artist at Blizzard Entertainment Andrew Menjivar (ArtStation protests):

 > "AI generated images have no place on a website dedicated to hosting portfolios of artwork created by HUMANS.
 Artstation needs to implement clear policies and guidelines AGAINST AI generated works.
 The technology works on theft, plain and simple.
 Artists do not need to compete with automated slopes built off the backs of their hard work.
 Protect the artists who help your site thrive." —Source: [ArtStation](https://www.artstation.com/artwork/d0YlVx)